chengmic/average-salary-finder/README.md

 # How to Request Data:
 Make a GET request to '/average_salary'.
+A sample request is also included in the repo.

 </br>
 Use the following parameters: </br>
 <b>job_title:</b> The title of the job you want to search.  </br>
 <b>location:</b> Where the job is located.
-For best results, use ZIP code.
+You can use the city name or zipcode.
+Zipcode will will give the most precise result as some cities can have the same names.
 (NOTE: not all citites are present in Adzuna database but it should work with most major cities.)</br>

 # How to Receive Data: